 With a powerful feed management solution like Productsup, translating the content within your feed can be done automatically and efficiently.
 Using the rule box “Translate Colors,” you can translate the color attribute for all your products with the click of a button.

 Need a way to incorporate your translated product descriptions and titles into your feed?
 Simply import them as an additional feed into the Productsup platform where you can then easily merge them with already existing product information.
+Alternatively, if you have a Google Cloud Console account, you can use our Google Translate service to automatically translate product content within the Productsup platform.

 Unlike in a physical store, online shoppers can’t try on or easily test the products they buy online.
 In fact, 70% of apparel purchased online is returned because the item was a different color or size than what was expected.
 This is why clear and complete product information is key to making customers happy in ecommerce.
 Importantly, the sizing options of your products should be relatable to everyone in your target market.
 Sizing structures, however, vary from country to country.
 This means the product sizes in your feed will need to be converted to the structure of your target country.